docb/dbRackSequencer/README.md

 CV is another discrete CV value source.
 The number on the selected button is multiplied by the level value and passed to the output.
 The original idea for this module was born after watching the video about the octave sequencer from Jakub Ciupinski.
 With the CV module it looks like this:

 ![](images/CVSeq.png?raw=true)

+It basically behaves like the OCT module of the Fundamental plugin.
-It can be used without quantizer as the level can be set to 1/12.
+It can be used without a quantizer as the level can be set to 1/12.

 ### PwmClock
 ![](images/PwmClock.png?raw=true)